chisui/dakka/thesis/main.md

 `ActorRef` is some way to identify an actor inside a actor system.
 We will define it later

-Unfortunatly we can't derive `Generic` for data types that use existential quantification and thus can't get a `Binary` instance for free.
+Unfortunately we can't derive `Generic` for data types that use existential quantification and thus can't get a `Binary` instance for free.
 But as we will later discover we do not need to serialize values of `SystemMessage` so this is fine for now.

 With all this we can define `ActorContext` as follows: